Muslim convert alleged to have been part of IS cell admits terrorism charges

-Aine Leslie Davis, 39, was deported from Turkey last August after serving a seven-and-a-half year sentence for membership of IS, a armed terrorist group.
+Aine Leslie Davis, 39, was deported from Turkey last August after serving a seven-and-a-half year sentence for membership of IS, an armed terrorist group.

-Ahead of his planned Old Bailey trial, Davis’ legal team claimed the case should be thrown out because he could not be tried twice for the same offending.
+The defendant, who was brought up in London, entered his pleas via video link from Belmarsh prison on Monday and Judge Mark Lucraft KC adjourned sentenced until November 13.

-British authorities were also accused of “conniving” with Turkish counterparts in his deportation in a failed bid by the then-Home Secretary Priti Patel to arrange his onward extradition to the US where two other IS Beatles were tried.
+It came after Judge Lucraft rejected Davis’s last-ditch attempt to get his case thrown out in March and an unsuccessful bid to overturn that decision at the Court of Appeal.

-In legal argument, defence lawyer Mark Summers KC noted “the spectre” of suspicion around Davis’s involvement with the Beatles cell from 2014 onwards.
+Davis’ legal team had claimed the prosecution should be halted because he could not be tried twice for the same offence.

-It caused Davis to complain about mistreatment in his Turkish jail after he was interviewed about it by British intelligence officers, the court was told.
+He also accused British authorities of “conniving” with Turkish counterparts in his deportation in a failed bid by the then-Home Secretary Priti Patel to arrange his onward extradition to the US where two other IS Beatles were tried.

-Mr Summers said that in July last year, lawyers in the IS Beatles case in Virginia clarified they were not seeking to bring a prosecution against Davis “because the evidence was there were only three members and not four members of that cell.”
+Davis’s barrister Mark Summers KC claimed lawyers in the United States were not seeking to bring a prosecution against Davis “because the evidence was there were only three members and not four members of that cell”.

 Mr Summers said: “The irregular personal involvement of the Home Secretary trying to persuade a foreign country to prosecute a UK national is frankly extraordinary.”

-The offences were largely uncovered from his communications with his then-wife, mother-of-two Amal El-Wahabi, 36, who stayed behind in north London living on benefits.
+Two IS Beatles members, British nationals El Shafee Elsheikh and Alexanda Kotey, are now serving life in US jails.

-Davis, who used the name Hamza after converting to Islam, was born in the capital and spent time living in Saudi Arabia and United Arab Emirates in 2007.
+Davis’ terrorist activities dated back to 2013 when he left his home in London and set off to join the armed conflict in Syria, having previously converted to Islam and spent time in the Middle East.

-He met El-Wahabi at a London mosque and they became increasingly interested in Islam.
+The evidence was largely uncovered from his communications with his then-wife, mother-of-two Amal El-Wahabi, 36, who stayed behind in north London living on benefits.

 He went on to enlist her in a plan to send him cash by hoodwinking her friend Nawal Masaad, 36, to act as courier on the promise of 1,000 euros.